Quantile Fourier Transform, Quantile Series, and Nonparametric Estimation of Quantile Spectra: Abstract

 \section{Abstract}

-A nonparametric method is proposed for estimating the quantile spectra and cross-spectra introduced in Li (2012; 2014) as bivariate functions of frequency and quantile level.
-The method is based on the quantile discrete Fourier transform (QDFT) defined by trigonometric quantile regression and the quantile series (QSER) defined by the inverse Fourier transform of the QDFT.
-A nonparametric spectral estimator is constructed from the autocovariance and cross-covariance functions of the QSER using the lag-window (LW) approach.
-Various quantile smoothing techniques are employed further to reduce the statistical variability of the estimator across quantiles, among which is a new technique called spline quantile regression (SQR).
-The performance of the proposed estimation method is evaluated through a simulation study.
+Quantile spectra were recently introduced through trigonometric quantile regression as an alternative to the conventional power spectra for quantile-frequency analysis (QFA) of time series.
+As bivariate functions of frequecy and quantile level, quantile spectra have found useful application in a number of scientific and engineering disciplines including financial time series analysis and signal processing.
+In this paper, a nonparametric method is proposed for estimating quantile spectra as bivariate functions of frequency and quantile level.
+This method is based on the quantile discrete Fourier transform (QDFT), derived from trigonometric quantile regression, and the resulting quantile series (QSER) as the inverse Fourier transform of the QDFT.
+The construction of the QSER enables an application of the lag-window (LW) approach to quantile spectrum estimation in a way similar to conventional spectrum estimation.
+In addition, a post-processing step of smoothing across quantiles is employed to further reduce the statistical variability of the LW estimator when the underlying spectrum varies smoothly with respect to the quantile level.
+This paper provides the results of a simulation study to evaluate the proposed method.